 A size of 3/16 to ¼ inch is suitable for smooth surfaces like cabinets, metal, wood.

 For a semi-smooth area, 3/8 to ½ inch size is ideal. ¾ to 1-inch sized nap roller gets the job done for painting semi-rough surfaces concrete or painted bricks.

 For very rough surfaces plain bricks, long or higher nap heights 1 ¼ to 1 ½ inch is the best one.

-3/8 to ½ inch is the most commonly used one for painting interior walls.
+3/8 to ½ inches is the most commonly used one for painting interior walls.

 3- Quality Matters: